andrei512/APTableController/Article.md

 }
 ```

 If the cells have different height you have to implement the same "_if else if else ..._" structure.
-This also applies for any cell type customization (like handling editing and selection events).
+This affects almost all delegate methods.

 If you have multiple types of cells in a table view your code it usually looks like